 Waystone had identified the L-QIAIF – as the niche in the market for managers some time ago and enhanced its credit risk analytics and investment oversight capabilities by increasing the headcount in its Investment Management Oversight team and hiring credit specialists.
 Waystone offers a wide range of global solutions for debt structures.

 Waystone has the expertise, experience and skill set to launch a loan fund successfully.
-If you are considering launching a loan origination fund in Ireland or Luxembourg, please get in touch with your usual Waystone representative or contact us below.
+If you are considering launching a loan origination fund in Ireland or Luxembourg, please get in touch with your usual Waystone representative to learn more about our European Solutions.